 Book 1 On foot from Oxford Castle to St Giles covers the north-east quadrant from Carfax taking in the Saxon St George’s Tower at Oxford Castle, and on to the tower of St Michael at the Northgate Church in Cornmarket with everything in between.

 Book 2 On foot from Broad Street moves to the north east and takes you to the heart of the University around the Radcliffe Camera, covering the Covered Market, Blackwells, Ship Street and the Turl along the way.

 Book 3 On foot from Catte Street to Parsons Pleasure carries on eastwards taking you on a local voyage of discovery from the heart of the University to Oxford’s green and rural past and the historic hamlet of Holywell and its atmospheric cemetery, past civil war defences stopping for glimpses of stained glass, statues and stories of saints and sinners along the way.

-Just Published Book 4 Paradise Street to Sheepwash leaves the gates of the Castle and goes back in time to the Abbeys of Rewley and Osney, now rubbing up alongside the City’s industrial past.
-Perhaps the least well known area covered by the series to date, it will open up the familiar, and show you Oxford in a new and surprising way
+Book 4 On foot from Paradise Street to Sheepwash leaves the gates of the Castle and goes back in time to the Abbeys of Rewley and Osney, now rubbing up alongside the City’s industrial past.
+Perhaps the least well known area covered by the series to date, it will open up the familiar, and show you Oxford in a new and surprising way.

 Book 5 On foot from Carfax to Turn Again takes a walk along Queen Street and St Ebbe's, over the sites of Blackfriars and Greyfriars and across Westgate.
 This has been a commercial area for centuries but how much is left of the past?
 How much has been lost?

 Book 6 On foot from the High to Trill Mill.
 Explore the High Street and its side lanes.
 Enjoy the tempting route from Magdalen Bridge to St Aldate’s, via Christ Church Meadow and Folly Bridge.
 And find Trill Mill.